Add product recommendations

 How do global rules interact with my campaign rules?

-It’s important to understand that rules created for specific campaigns will interact with global rules and any custom rules added by CMH for your property.
+It’s important to understand that rules created for specific campaigns will interact with global rules and any custom rules added by the Experience Hub for your property.
 What does this mean?

 Well, for example, suppose you have a global rule to promote products in the category Bed Sheets - Valences and a second rule for a campaign that also promoted a smaller set of products, perhaps by product attribute, in the same category.
 In this instance, you would promote all products in the category and promote even further that smaller set of products targeted by the campaign-level rule.